Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Data

 \section{Data}

-We use three publicly available datasets in this study, to illustrate different applications (aerial, cytological, and histological imaging), combining different imaging modalities (Near-Infrared and RGB, Quantitative Phase Imaging and Fluorescence Microscopy, and finally Second Harmonic Generation Microscopy and Bright Field Imaging) and introducing different levels of difficulty of image registration (low, medium, and high).
+We use three publicly available 2D datasets and one 3D dataset in this study, to illustrate different applications (remote sensing, cytological, histological, and radiological imaging), combining different imaging modalities (Near-Infrared and RGB, Quantitative Phase Imaging and Fluorescence Microscopy, Second Harmonic Generation Microscopy and Bright Field Microscopy, and finally T1- and T2-weighted Magnetic Resonance Imaging) and introducing different levels of difficulty of image registration.